chandiniv1/github-commands/README.md

     Git clone is a command for downloading existing source code from a remote repository (like Github, for example).
 In other words, Git clone basically makes an identical copy of the latest version of a project in a repository and saves it to your computer.

 ## $ git branch <branch_name>
-    Branches are highly important in the git world.
-By using branches, several developers are able to work in parallel on the same project simultaneously.
-We can use the git branch command for creating, listing and deleting branches.
+    We can use the git branch command for creating, listing and deleting branches.By using branches, several developers are able to work in parallel on the same project simultaneously.

 ## $ git push -u <remote> <branch-name>
     To push the new branch into the remote repository git push